-Nominations for this award are now CLOSED.
+Nominations for this award will open April 1st.

 Description of the Award:

 This award has been the primary organizational award of significance since 2007, honoring one of the most influential and seminal founders of CFHA, Don Bloch, MD.
 The award recognizes an individual whose work and character exemplifies Don Bloch and thus advances the field of collaborative care in an epic manner, regardless of career stage.
 The awardee should exemplify the following lauded and celebrated attributes of Don Bloch:

 Don was an innovative, articulate thinker.
 He was a brilliant, creative genius unencumbered by common parlance, routine use of language and the dictionary.
 He made up words like “duo-optic,” brought terms like “eco-systemic” from other disciplines into the field of collaborative care.
 He was a big big picture guy who could articulate very complex concepts.
 His editorials in Family Systems Medicine are filled with excellent examples.

 Don was hard working, effective and productive.
 He was able to get things done.
 Director of Ackerman Institute, Editor of the journal Family Process, started the journal Family Systems Medicine (which eventually became Families, Systems and Health).
 Though Don had a long and storied career, and would want to acknowledge other’s hard work, the award should not be a lifetime achievement award.
 Don was the ultimate ‘talent scout.’
 He could see potential and was able to nurture it and this award should be likewise not limited to those people with long and storied careers.
 Don would want to encourage youth, early career professionals, and even the rookies.